kenatiod/MUT/Understanding Machine Understanding.md

 When a person understands something, that person doesn't just know a set of facts about it; that person will also grasp how those facts fit together, why they are the way they are, and how they relate to other things known.
 Understanding involves a kind of cognitive integration or coherence that allows people to see the bigger picture, to draw connections and inferences, and to apply knowledge flexibly in new situations.

 One influential account of understanding is that of Zagzebski (2001), who argues that understanding is a state of grasping the "explanatory and other coherence-making relationships in a large and comprehensive body of information" (p.
 241).
-On this view, understanding involves not just possessing information, but seeing how that information fits together in a coherent and explanatory way.
+By this view, understanding involves not just possessing information, but seeing how that information fits together in a coherent and explanatory way.
 Kvanvig (2003) similarly argues that understanding requires a grasp of the relationships between different pieces of information, and an ability to see how they "hang together" in a coherent whole.

 Other philosophers have emphasized the role of cognitive abilities and dispositions in understanding.
 Elgin (2017), for example, argues that understanding is a matter of having the right kind of epistemic know-how - the ability to use one's knowledge effectively in pursuit of epistemic goals.
-On this view, understanding is not just a matter of possessing information, but of being able to deploy that information in the right ways, to make sound judgments, draw appropriate inferences, and solve relevant problems.
+Going by this view, understanding is not just a matter of possessing information, but of being able to deploy that information in the right ways, to make sound judgments, draw appropriate inferences, and solve relevant problems.

 These accounts suggest that understanding is a richer and more complex epistemic state than mere propositional knowledge.
 Understanding involves not just knowing that something is the case, but grasping why it is the case, how it relates to other things known, and how to use that knowledge effectively in reasoning and decision-making.
 As such, understanding may be a more appropriate goal for AI systems aiming to exhibit human-like intelligence and cognition.